 - EEA/Swiss nationals and their family members who are resident in the UK should ensure they apply under the EU Settlement Scheme before the relevant deadlines.

 - Employers should review their workforce planning and recruitment budgets to take into account the need for EEA/Swiss nationals and their family members to apply under the post-Brexit immigration system from 1 January 2021, and for the likelihood that some individuals may wish to move from an existing immigration category into one of the new ones.
 We anticipate for example that some Tier 2 Intra Company-Transferees may wish to switch into the new Skilled Worker Route.
-Consideration should be given to applying for a sponsor licence or increasing the allocation of Certificates of Sponsorship under an existing licence, including timing and cost
+Consideration should be given to applying for a sponsor licence or increasing the allocation of Certificates of Sponsorship under an existing licence to cater for in-country switchers, including timing and cost

 - British citizens and their non-British family members should plan to be in a position to return to the UK and make an application for the relevant family members under the EUSS by 29 March 2022

 What actions can be taken from an EEA/Swiss immigration perspective?